AdamPuzio/panda/README.md

 Panda uses Moleculer as its service broker.
 Any services created in the `/app/services` directory with the name `{service}.service.js` will be registered into the system.

+The easiest way to create a service is by running `npx panda create-service {service-name}`, which will create a shell file in your `/app/services` directory.

 Example Service:

 ```js